 A support network might include a local group meeting, or it might be made up of friends and family.
 Many patients find success with a standing therapy session each week.
 We also offer an alumni group so that all patients have peers who understand their situation.

-The best aftercare programs are started during the treatment itself.
+The best aftercare programs are started during the addiction treatment itself.
 At Silver Pines Treatment Center in Hazelton, Pennsylvania, relapse prevention education is a part of the process every step of the way.
 Begin your healthy and happily ever after by calling 866-345-2147.